Hit-zhongyu/DrugRPG/README.md

 # DrugRPG：Integrating Chemical Priors and Physical Laws with Diffusion Models for Structure-Based Drug Design
 **Official implementation of DrugRPG, a structure-based drug design with representationo alignment and physics guidance, by Zhongyu Liu.<br>**
-Official implementation of DrugRPG, a structure-based drug design with representationo alignment and physics guidance, by Zhongyu Liu.

 ![image](https://github.com/Hit-zhongyu/DrugRPG/blob/main/image/DrugRPG.png)